-Instructions for obtaining your background check and drug screening for a clinical education program

-Background checks and drug screening are required on incoming students to ensure the safety of the patients treated by students in the clinical education program.
+Instructions for obtaining your background check and drug screening for a clinical education program Background checks and drug screening are required on incoming students to ensure the safety of the clients treated by students in the clinical education program.
 You will be required to order your background check and complete the drug screening in sufficient time for it to be reviewed by the program coordinator or associated hospital prior to starting your clinical rotation.
 A background check typically takes 3-5 normal business days to complete, and a turnaround time of the drug screening results is determined by a variety of factors.
 The background checks are conducted by PreCheck, Inc., a firm specializing in background checks for healthcare workers.
 The drug screening services is conducted by E-Screen/Pembroke.
 All your orders must be placed online through StudentCheck.

 Go to www.mystudentcheck.com and select your School and Program from the drop down menus for School and Program.
-It is important that you select your school worded as Southern Regional Technical College - ASN.
+It is important that you select your school worded as Southern Regional Tech College - ASN.
+Log in with your username and password.
+If you do not have an existing profile, please create a new account.

-Complete all required fields as prompted and hit Continue to enter your payment information.
+Complete all required fields as prompted and hit continue to enter your payment information.
 The payment can be made securely online with a credit or debit card.
-You can also pay by money order, but that will delay processing your background check until the money order is received by mail at the PreCheck office.
-Texas residents will pay \$107.71 and New Mexico residents will pay \$107.09.
-Residents in all other states will pay \$99.50.
-For your records, you will be provided a receipt and confirmation page of background check and drug screening through PreCheck, Inc.
+You can also pay my money order, but that will delay processing your background check until the money order is received by mail at the PreCheck office.